-Working for NASA was a dream realized for Smith, and it was his years at College of DuPage that have helped Smith set these goals and move toward accomplishing them.
+Working for NASA was a dream realized for Smith, and it was his years at College of DuPage that helped him set goals and move toward accomplishing them.

 “I want to say thank you to all of the professors and staff in the Math Assistance Center.
 Cheryl Martin is running an amazing program there, and any student taking a math class who isn’t taking advantage of this is missing out on a huge opportunity,” he said.
 “I’ve been very successful in my math and physics classes but I couldn’t have done it alone.”